Jack Welch: Legacy

-Welch has been described as "perhaps the most celebrated American boss of recent decades."
+Welch has been described as "perhaps the most celebrated American boss of recent decades".

+Yet by Wall Street measures, a $100,000 investment in GE shares in the year 2000 (near the end of Welch's tenure) had lost about 80 percent of its value as of the year 2021.

-In a 2015 article in Harvard Business Review, business consultant Ron Ashkenas argues that "Jack Welch's approach to breaking down silos still works," citing examples of engineering companies who have discovered for themselves that "fragmented, geographically dispersed" patterns of organization make it "very difficult ... to coordinate efforts across functions, keep everyone focused on the cost and delivery goals, and get people to reach consensus."
+Despite this trend, in a 2015 article in Harvard Business Review, business consultant Ron Ashkenas argues that "Jack Welch's approach to breaking down silos still works", citing examples of engineering companies who have discovered for themselves that "fragmented, geographically dispersed" patterns of organization make it "very difficult ... to coordinate efforts across functions, keep everyone focused on the cost and delivery goals and get people to reach consensus".

-Welch has been criticized for practices that have harmed workers and the company: he eliminated thousands of jobs at GE contributing to a reduction of the U.S. manufacturing base.
+Welch has been criticized for practices that have harmed workers and the company: he eliminated thousands of jobs at GE, contributing to a reduction of the U.S. manufacturing base.
 He eliminated 10% of employees every year, a practice adopted by many other companies.
 He was a leading proponent of mergers and acquisitions, helping to give rise to an economy that is more concentrated and less dynamic.
-He pioneered "financialization," changing GE from a manufacturing company into, effectively, an unregulated bank, which harmed GE over the long term.
+He pioneered "financialization", changing GE from a manufacturing company into, effectively, an unregulated bank, which harmed GE over the long term.